-The The general procedure is illustrated in Fig. 1.
-The results, therefore, do not represent the overall errors (or uncertainty) of

-150 an LTC in general, which usually is is usually performed over a period of ten years or more (Liléo et al., 2013; Lackner et al., 2008; Carta et al., 2008; Carta et al., 2013; Liléo et al., 2013).
+The results, therefore, do not represent the overall errors (or uncertainty) of an LTC in general, which usually is performed over a period of ten years or more (Liléo et al., 2013; Lackner et al., 2008; Carta et al., 2013).
 Instead, the analysis provides findings on systematic errors (seasonal biases) which emerge due to the reduction of the measurement duration from one year to three months.

-It should be noted that in practical applicationsoften, a sector-wise regression is often performed for an LTC of measurement data comprising a whole year.
-This means, that the regression parameters are calculated separately for different wind direction

-- 155 bins which allows to take the effects of terrain on wind flow into account.
+It should be noted that in practical applications often a sector-wise regression is performed for an LTC of measurement data comprising a whole year.
+This means, that the regression parameters are calculated separately for different wind direction bins which allows to take the effects of terrain on wind flow into account.
 This can be important especially in a complex environment (López et al., 2008).
-For the shorter three-month periods, sectorwise binning, however, generally yielded slightly worse results in this study (presumably due to low data coverage in the different direction sectors).
+For the shorter three-month periods sectorwise binning, however, generally yielded slightly worse results in this study (presumably due to low data coverage in the different direction sectors).
 This procedure is, therefore, not applied here.
-It is acknowledged, though, that in some specific cases a sectorwise approach can be a reasonable choice for an LTC of short-term measurements nevertheless. - 160 When a correction is performed, few negative wind speed values can occur.
+It is acknowledged, though, that in some specific cases a sectorwise approach can be a reasonable choice for an LTC of short-term measurements nevertheless.

+When correction is performed, few negative wind speed values can occur.
 In this study, these values were set to zero.
-In order to derive robust, conclusive findings, the individual results obtained at the 18 sites were averaged arithmetically, resulting in one set of statistics (e.g., error scores) for each reanalysis data set and each 90-day measurement period.